Maureen Foulkes(-Hajdu)

 Grandson of the Founder

-Nick began his career at the News International group working in advertising, syndication and digital strategy for the Times Education & Higher Education Supplements, The Times, Sunday Times and Sun newspapers.
-Following this he entered the world of digital search marketing as Head of European Account Management at Espotting Media.
-As the world of online video took off with the rise of platforms such as YouTube, Nick started his own business, a digital content agency called Adjust Your Set that created online video content for brands including M&S, British Airways and HSBC.
-Following the successful sale of this business Nick has turned his head to the challenge of building those organisations that seek to do good in the world.
-He has advised and worked with numerous non-profits and was Strategic Advisor to the European arm of the B Corp movement (that helps businesses to be a force for good through a globally renowned certification scheme).
-Nick is currently the Marketing Director at sustainability firm Net Zero Now, a company that helps SMEs in all sectors measure and reduce their carbon emissions.
+Nick began his career at News International working in advertising, syndication and digital strategy for the Times Ed & Higher Ed Supplements, The Times, Sunday Times and Sun newspapers.
+Following this he entered the world of digital search marketing and online video.
+Nick started his own business, a digital content agency called Adjust Your Set creating content for brands including M&S, British Airways and HSBC.
+Following the successful sale of this business Nick turned his head to the challenge of building those organisations that seek to do good in the world.
+He has advised and worked with numerous NGO's, movements and non-profits, including the B Corp movement and the 4-Day Week campaign.
+Nick was Marketing Director at carbon accounting firm Net Zero Now, and now works on the campaign team for the Climate Majority Project - finding a way for us all to play our part in mitigating and adapting to the climate crisis.
 Nick brings the entrepreneurial spirit of his Grandfather to everything he does, has a keen eye for growth opportunities and an inherent drive to create a better world.

 Andrew Hall Website.jpg